Best media monitoring tools

 All-in-one PR tools vs media monitoring tools

-Many media monitoring tools are not limited to just tracking media coverage and offer a complete suite of tools for PR professionals.
-These all-in-one PR platforms offer other features such as a media database, PR reporting, press release creator, and more.
+Most media monitoring software is not limited to just tracking media coverage and offer a complete suite of tools for PR professionals.
+These all-in-one PR platforms offer other features such as a media database, PR reporting, press release creation and distribution, and more.

 If you’re not solely looking for a tool that offers media monitoring, it’s worth having a look at what other features are available as part of the whole tool and how they compare to other platforms.